Aeon (Gnosticism): Horos

 The literal earthly crucifixion of the Saviour (that seen by the psychic church, which only believes in the historical Jesus) was meant to represent an archetypal scene in the world of Aeons, when the younger Sophia, Achamoth, is healed through the Savior's instrumentation.

 The distinction just explained as to the different use of the names Horos and Stauros was not carefully observed by Valentinians.
 Thus the last word is sometimes used when the function of separation and division is spoken of (Excerpt. ex Script.
 Theodot.
 22 and 42, Clem.
 Alex. ii. pp. 974, 979), it being remarked in the latter passage that the cross separates the faithful from the unbelievers; and Clem.
 Alex., who occasionally uses Valentinian language in an orthodox sense, speaks in the same way (Paed. iii.
 12, p.
 303, and Strom. ii.
 20, p.
 486).

 In the Valentinian theory there is a double Horos, or at least a double function discharged by Horos.

 On the one hand, he discharges as already described, a function within the Pleroma, separating the other Aeons from the ineffable Bythos, and saving them from absorption into his essence.
 On the other hand, Horos is the outside boundary of the Pleroma itself, giving it permanence and stability by guarding it against the intrusion of any foreign element.

 Cultural references

 The animated TV series Æon Flux draws its name and some of its iconography from Gnosticism, notably aeons (the two main characters forming a syzygy) and a demiurge.

 The webcomic Homestuck also draws inspiration from Gnostic ideas, with the main character Jade Harley being called "gardenGnostic" as a pseudonym.
 She also fuses with her dog, Becquerel, forming a syzygy.
+Yaldabaoth and Abraxas also appear in the comic.

+The video game "Cruelty Squad" has multiple mentions and nods to the Gnostic mythology.
+The targets of the level "Office" are four sub archons.
+The level after it, aptly named "Archon Grid" has its final boss as Abraxas, although he is contorted to look much different, holding certain characteristics in common.
+There are many other references to Gnostic ideologies, such as the main goal of the game achieving ultimate enlightenment over everything else, rather than accepting your situation.

+In Honkai: Star Rail, many characters are aligned with specific universal concepts known as Paths.
+Each Path is associated with an Aeon, which is described as a celestial higher-dimensional deity that governs aspects of existence across the universe.
+Some characters, known as Pathstriders, align closely with a respective Path based on their wills.
+Others become Emanators, beings that are able to draw divine power directly from an Aeon.
+They are typically enforcers of Aeons' wills often incomparably more powerful than mere mortals, but this is not always the case.